 Retention monies withheld by customers of contract works are unsecured, interest-free and recoverable after the completion of defect liability period of the relevant contracts or in accordance with the terms specified in the relevant contracts, ranging from one to two years from the date of completion of the fire safety system installation services performed comply with agreed-upon specifications.
+There were no past due for the retention monies.
 The Group's contract assets are expected to be settled within the Group's normal operating cycle and are therefore classified as current assets at the consolidated statement of financial position.